Sending messages from JavaScript to C#

 await webViewPrefab.WaitUntilInitialized();

-// Send a message after the page has loaded.
+// the page has finished loading

 await webViewPrefab.WebView.WaitForNextPageLoadToFinish();